totalspectrum/spin2cpp/doc/general.md

 ### C constant strings (-Wc-const-strings)

 If enabled, all string literals in C are treated as being `const`.
 This is a useful warning (because it is not legal to modify a string literal) but many older programs do not use `const` consistently enough to prevent this warning.

+### Deprecated features (-Wdeprecated) (enabled by default)

+Warns about flexspin extensions which are deprecated, such as allowing a Spin2 function to return a result without declaring an explicit result variable.

 ### Hidden members (-Whide-members)